Successful leaders must have certain soft skills to ensure the success of the organization.

 As a leader, you must motivate your employees with regular words of appreciation or a reward.
 A worker feels neglected without appreciation.

 When you acknowledge the hard work of your colleagues, they feel more motivated and determined towards completing their work.

 5. Total Commitment

-True leaders are completely dedicated with the goals of their organization.
-They are willing to compromise their own comfort and luxuries for the fulfillment of the goals.
+True leaders are completely dedicated to the goals of their organization.
+They are willing to compromise their own comfort and luxuries for the fulfillment of their goals.